 6. The Athenaeum Club

 Established in 1868, The Athenaeum Club celebrates its 150th year this year, making it one of the oldest private members’ clubs in Melbourne.
-Unwavering formality, utter civility, and a total respect for fellow members’ privacy are the core values that define and uphold this exclusive gentlemen’s club.
+Unwavering formality, utter civility, and total respect for fellow members’ privacy are the core values that define and uphold this exclusive gentlemen’s club.
 Strict membership requirements ensure only those who share these values are let in – that, plus the endorsement of existing members and the willingness to part with a handsome sum in annual membership dues.
 Once admitted, members have access to the Collins Street clubhouse, its billiards room and on-site gym, as well as other private clubs in the reciprocal network.

 Address: 87 Collins St, Melbourne VIC 3000